-Learning from human feedback has gained traction in fields like robotics and natural language processing in recent years.
-While prior works mostly rely on human feedback in the form of comparisons, language is a preferable modality that provides more informative insights into user preferences.
-In this work, we aim to incorporate comparative language feedback to iteratively improve robot trajectories and to learn reward functions that encode human preferences.
-To achieve this goal, we learn a shared latent space that integrates trajectory data and language feedback, and subsequently leverage the learned latent space to improve trajectories and learn human preferences.
-To the best of our knowledge, we are the first to incorporate comparative language feedback into reward learning.
-Our simulation experiments demonstrate the effectiveness of the learned latent space and the success of our learning algorithms.
-We also conduct human subject studies that show our reward learning algorithm achieves a 23.9% higher subjective score on average and is 11.3% more time-efficient compared to preference-based reward learning, underscoring the superior performance of our method.
+Human-in-the-loop learning has gained traction in fields like robotics and natural language processing in recent years.
+While prior work mostly relies on human feedback in the form of preference comparisons due to its ease-of-use, this feedback type has multiple limitations.
+Namely, it does not let users explain the reasons for their preferences and provides only a binary signal for learning, resulting in huge data inefficiency.
+Consequently, training robots require a substantial amount of human feedback, occupying significant time and burdening the user.
+To overcome these challenges, we take the insight that language is a preferable medium compared to comparisons, providing more information regarding user preferences.
+Thus, in this work, we aim to incorporate comparative language feedback to iteratively improve robot trajectories and learn reward functions that encode human preferences.
+We learn a shared latent space that integrates trajectory data and language feedback, and subsequently leverage the learned latent space to improve trajectories and learn human preferences.
+Ergo, our method extrapolates deeper insights regarding user preferences while preserving intuitiveness and ease-of-use.
+We finally introduce an active learning method that integrates comparative language feedback to further boost data-efficiency.
+Our results in simulation experiments and user studies demonstrate the effectiveness of the learned latent space and the success of our learning algorithms.
+Our reward learning algorithm exhibits a 23.9% improvement in subjective score on average and 11.3% higher time-efficiency compared to the preference comparison method in the user studies, underscoring the better performance of our method.
+Lastly, our active querying method further improves user experience featuring an 8.31% average improvement in subjective scores compared to random querying.

 We explored two primary ways to leverage the learned latent space: first, to iteratively improve the robot's trajectory, and second, to accurately learn user preferences.
 The experiments are conducted in Robosuite and Metaworld environment.